The Cowspiracy Farce

 It has a pretend plot line designed to funnel the viewer into a particular conclusion.

 Don't get me wrong, I don't have a problem with using the ‘mock-doc' form to get across a specific agenda.
-I do, however, have a problem with using a film to fabricate conspiracies, including the idea of threats against the lives of Andersen and Kuhn.
+I do, however, have a problem with using a film to fabricate threats against the lives of actual people, in this case, the filmmakers.

 From this point on, the mock-doc moves into pure fantasy presented disingenuously as something real.

-Andersen's explanation of why his film was perceived as “too controversial” is not, of course, because his data was possibly skewed, but he says it's because he's actually being targeted for telling the truth.
-He talks about being frightened that he may be killed and, of course, considers stopping production on the film, until… (silent drum roll) the HERO realizes he must “live for something, or die for nothing!”
+Lacking the reality of actual death threats, nevertheless Andersen talks about being frightened he may be killed and, of course, considers stopping production on the film, until… (silent drum roll) the HERO realizes he must “live for something, or die for nothing!”

 Cowspiracy's real agenda is to promote abolitionist veganism… This strand of veganism is pretty much fundamentalist veganism meaning it allows for no alternatives or compromises.